-Some yogis experience back pain in Cobra because they keep the legs too wide.
+Some yogis experience back pain in Cobra because they keep their legs too wide.
 If you allow your ankles to splay out to the sides, there isn’t enough foundational support to keep your back protected.

-How to Fix It: Bring your feet hip width apart and actively press them into the mat.
+How to Fix It: Bring your feet hip-width apart and actively press them into the mat.
 Keep your toes curled under and your ankles straight in line with your heels.

 Common Mistake #5: Kinked Neck